SallyZhao-sm/ASL-Hand-Gesture-Recognition-CNN-Transfer-Learning/README.md

-# MIE1517HW2---Hand Gesture Recognition (ASL A–I) with CNN + Transfer Learning
+# Hand Gesture Recognition (ASL A–I) with CNN and Transfer Learning

 This repo contains my Assignment 2 work on hand gesture recognition.
 The goal is to classify American Sign Language letters A to I using a dataset of hand images and a convolutional neural network.